ChristianGoueguel/specProc/README.md

   peakfit(profile = "Voigt", wL = 0.1, wG = 0.9, A = 15000)
 ```

-We see below that, as expected, Gaussian broadening accounts for most of
+We can see below that, as expected, Gaussian broadening accounts for
-the broadening of the barium emission line.
+most of the observed broadening of the 455.50 nm Ba emission line.

 ``` r
 Ba455_fit2 %>% pluck("tidied")